Alexoa4/Forensic-Disc-Analysis/README.md

 <h2>What just happened?....
-Summary </h2>
+In Summary </h2>
 <p>1.
-I began this investigation in a memory module where we picked up new IOCs: two rogue svchost.exe processes along with a mysterious parent process (PPID) that was done and gone by the time we captured our memory image.
+I began this investigation in a memory module where we picked up new IOCs: two rogue svchost.exe processes and a mysterious parent process (PPID) that was done and gone by the time we captured our memory image.

 2. I then moved into Splunk to corroborate those new IOCs.
-Once inside Splunk, I found our new IOCs as well as the file name for the mysterious parent process.
+Once inside Splunk, I found our new IOCs and the file name for the mysterious parent process.
 I also found the PPID for our mysterious parent process in Splunk.

 3. Going back to Volatility, I connected all this new information back to an old IOC from our original Splunk investigation (obommhdf.exe).